-The overall cost of the office copier is an important factor to consider when deciding to lease vs. buy.
+The overall cost is an important factor to consider when deciding to lease or buy an office copier.
 When you lease a copier, instead of paying the whole cost (usually thousands of dollars) up front, you make smaller, regular monthly payments.
 This results in a drastically lower up-front cost, which is great if you don’t have enough money laying around to purchase a new unit!
 It also means that you never STOP paying, unless of course you’re lucky enough to find a “lease-to-own” option.
 This means that while you save initially, you end up paying far more than the unit was originally worth – and you have nothing to show for it in the end!

 2. Included maintenance packages… but fewer options.

 Generally, when you lease a copier there is an option to include maintenance services in the lease.
 However, this may not be the best option, as once you sign up to get regular maintenance with your lease, you won’t be able to switch to another maintenance option later.
 This can result in getting stuck with sub-par service.
 That said, if you do your research and determine that the company is consistent in both quality and service this option could save you lots of money, time, and stress in the long run.

 3. Easy replacements and upgrades… but no trade-in savings.

 Since you’re just leasing the copier, as long as you stay with the same company, there is usually an option to upgrade to a newer, better copier whenever you decide it’s time.
 This will likely involve some renegotiation of the current monthly payment, but it’s still much easier than having to get rid of the old unit yourself, shop around for a new one, and get the money together to buy it.

 1. You own it… for better or worse.